Michael Moorcock: Fiction

 Since the 1980s, Moorcock has written longer, more literary "mainstream" novels, such as Mother London and Byzantium Endures, but he continued to revisit characters from his earlier works, such as Elric.
-With the publication of the third and last book in his Elric Moonbeam Roads sequence, he announced that he was "retiring" from writing heroic fantasy fiction, though he continued to write Elric's adventures as graphic novels with his long-time collaborators Walter Simonson and the late James Cawthorn (1929–2008) and in 2021 announced that he had written a 'straight' Elric novel, within the first canon, for the 60th anniversary of his hero's appearance.
-He and Simonson produced the graphic novel, Elric: the Making of a Sorcerer, published by DC Comics in 2007.
-In 2006, he completed his highly praised Colonel Pyat sequence, dealing with the Nazi Holocaust.
+With the publication of the third and last book in his Elric Moonbeam Roads sequence, he announced that he was "retiring" from writing heroic fantasy fiction, though he continued to write Elric's adventures as graphic novels with his long-time collaborators Walter Simonson and the late James Cawthorn (1929–2008) and in 2021 announced that he had written a "straight" Elric novel, within the first canon, for the 60th anniversary of his hero's appearance.
+Moorcock and Simonson produced the graphic novel, Elric: the Making of a Sorcerer, published by DC Comics in 2007.
+In 2006, Moorcock completed his highly praised Colonel Pyat sequence, dealing with the Nazi Holocaust.
 This began in 1981 with Byzantium Endures, continued through The Laughter of Carthage (1984) and Jerusalem Commands (1992), and culminated with The Vengeance of Rome (2006).
 His most recent sequence, KABOUL, with illustrations by Miles Hyman, was published in French by Denoel.

 Among other works by Moorcock are The Dancers at the End of Time, comedies set on Earth millions of years in the future; Gloriana, or The Unfulfill'd Queen, which he describes as an argument with Spenser's The Faerie Queen, set in an alternative Earth history; and the "Second Ether" sequence beginning with Blood, mixing absurdism, reminiscence and family memoir against the background of his multiverse.

 Moorcock is prone to revising his existing work, with the result that different editions of a given book may contain significant variations.
 The changes range from simple retitlings (the Elric story The Flame Bringers became The Caravan of Forgotten Dreams in the 1990s Victor Gollancz/White Wolf omnibus editions) to character name changes (such as detective "Minos Aquilinas" becoming first "Minos von Bek" and later "Sam Begg" in three different versions of the short story "The Pleasure Garden of Felipe Sagittarius"), major textual alterations (for example, the addition of several new chapters to The Steel Tsar in the omnibus editions), and even complete restructurings (as with the 1966 novella Behold the Man being expanded to novel-length and into a novel rather than an SF story recreated from the original version that appeared in New Worlds for republication as a book in 1969 by Allison and Busby).